prvapalacinka/regex-tutorial/gist-template.md

 Quantifiers can be classified as "greedy" matches (which is covered in a later subsection).
 Put simply, a greedy match will find as many occurrences of a specified pattern as possible.
 The various types of greedy matches are listed within the[Greedy and Lazy Match](#greedy-and-lazy-match) section of this document.

 ### OR Operator
+Similar to bracket expressions, OR operators can be used to search for either specified alphanumeric characters or special characters included (or any other specific paramaters).

 ### Character Classes
+Character classes are used to define a set of characters that can occur in an input string.
+Listed below are common character classes:
+. - Matches any character other than (\n)
+\d - Matches any Arabic numbers and is equal to the expressino [0-9].
+\w - Matches any alphanumeric character from the Latin alphabet (as well as the underscore).
+Equivalent to [A-Za-z0-9].
+\s - Matches one whitespace character such as a tab or line break.

+**Note**: any of the aforementioned last three character classes are able to perform an inverse match simply by capitalizing the letter character (i.e.: \D).

 ### Flags
+Flags are the only exception to the rule that all regex literals must be wrapped in slash characters.
+Flags are placed at the end of the second slash and are used to specify any new functionality for the regex expression.
+The three (out of six) most common flags are listed and described below: g (Global search) - regex tests against all possible matches in a string. i (Case-insensitive search) - case is ignored while searching for matches in a string. m (Multi-line search) - multi-line input string is treated as multiple lines.

 ### Grouping and Capturing
 When dealing with larger stringers it is helpful to break the string up into parts to identify search parameters.
 This is where **grouping constructs** come into play.